rapier1/web10g/README_Web10G.txt

 built against the Linuc kernel as provided by the official Linux repository at kernel.org.

-The Web10G kernel module a netlink based application binary interface that allows userland access to internal kernel metrics.
+The Web10G kernel module is a netlink based application binary interface that allows userland access to internal kernel metrics.
 The kernel module is provided as a separate code base in order to clearly delineate the ABI form the core instrument set.
 The kernel module is